 Operating income for the Power segment increased \$20 million and \$51 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
 The increase for the three- and nine-month periods was primarily due to more income generated from EDM III's operations.
 Management cannot predict fuel costs or the extent that spot market rates will fluctuate compared to fuel costs or other power producers for future periods; however, management anticipates this segment will be profitable for the remainder of 2023.
-While EDM II remains in operation in the Dominican Republic, Seaboard continues to explore strategic alternatives for this barge, including a sale or relocation.
+While EDM II, the barge that began operations in 2012, remains in operation in the Dominican Republic, Seaboard continues to explore strategic alternatives for this barge, including a sale or relocation.